joshualexanderl/maison/README.md

 ## Description

 This project displays a centered black pulsing orb on a white background with "maison" text at the bottom.
-Both the orb and text pixelate in on page load (16 → 8 → 4 → 2 → 1 pixels).
-After pixelating in, the orb features a smooth breathing animation that alternates between blurred and focused states.
-When clicked, the text pixelates out before redirecting to https://joshualexander.com/music/releases.
+The entire page pixelates in on load using the proven PixelatedImage algorithm (16 → 8 → 4 → 2 → 1 pixels).
+The orb features a smooth breathing animation that alternates between blurred and focused states.
+When clicked, it instantly redirects to https://joshualexander.com/music/releases.
 The minimalist aesthetic with retro pixelation effects creates a captivating visual experience.

 ## Features

 - **Centered Design**: Orb perfectly centered on the page using flexbox
-- **Dual Pixelation System**: Both orb and text use canvas-based pixelation
+- **Full-Page Pixelation**: Entire page pixelates in on load using exact PixelatedImage algorithm
-  - **Orb Pixelation** on page load: 16px → 8px → 4px → 2px → 1px (smooth)
+  - **Algorithm**: 16px → 8px → 4px → 2px → 1px (smooth progression)
-  - **Text Pixelation** on page load: 16px → 8px → 4px → 2px → 1px (smooth)
+  - **Timing**: 156ms base with 0.5x acceleration per step
-  - **Text Pixelate Out** on click: 1px → 2px → 4px → 8px → 16px (before redirect)
+  - **Canvas**: Fixed 128px width for optimal performance
-  - Based interval: 156ms with 0.5x acceleration per step
+  - **Total Duration**: ~442ms pixelation + 800ms fade = ~1.2s
-  - Uses the proven PixelatedImage algorithm
+  - Captures blurred orb and text together
-  - Waits for complete pixelation before navigation
+  - Uses the proven algorithm from portfolio (lines 94-130)
 - **Smooth Pulsing Animation**: After pixelating in, orb has 2-second breathing effect
   - Scale: 4x (large) → 1x (small)
   - Blur: 15px (soft) → 5px (sharp)
   - Uses `ease-in-out` timing for natural motion
-- **Monospaced Typography**: Smaller 14px Courier New font with letter-spacing
+- **Monospaced Typography**: 14px Courier New font with letter-spacing
-- **Interactive Animations**:
+- **Interactive**:
   - Hover effect speeds up orb pulsing to 1 second
-  - Click triggers text pixelate-out animation then redirects
+  - Click instantly redirects to music releases page
-- **Glitch-Free**: Proper canvas layering and timing prevents artifacts
+- **Exact Replication**: Uses identical parameters from PixelatedImage component
 - **Responsive**: Works on all screen sizes
 - **Clean Code**: Pure HTML/CSS/JavaScript - no dependencies